Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-A consultant at an industry conference adds a QR code to their business card that opens their LinkedIn profile.
-New contacts save the connection immediately rather than relying on manually entering the email address later.
+An independent consultant at an industry conference adds a QR code to their business card that opens their LinkedIn profile when scanned.
+New contacts save the connection immediately by tapping Connect within the LinkedIn mobile app rather than relying on manually entering the consultant's email address into LinkedIn later that evening when the moment has passed.
+Follow-up connection requests through the consultant's account jumped noticeably after introducing the QR card, with measurable correlation to event attendance.

 When to use this guide